You manage reports through the Reports page, which is accessed by clicking the Reports link in the Data Discovery sidebar on the left.

 POLICY APPLIED – security policy applied to remediation.

-ENCRYPTION TIMESTAMP – the time when encryption (i.e. remediation) was applied.
+REMEDIATION TIMESTAMP – the time when encryption (i.e. remediation) was applied.

 CLASSIFICATION ASSIGNED – the classification profile assigned to remediation.